Dirac structures, nonholonomic systems and reduction: Introduction

-The second aspect of reduction studied in \S\ref{optmap} and \S\ref{optimalred} is the extension of the optimal point reduction for Poisson manifolds (see \cite{ortegaratiu}) to symmetric closed Dirac manifolds.
-The Dirac optimal reduction theorem has as corollary the stratification in presymplectic leaves of a closed Dirac manifold.
-The reduction is carried out in two steps.
-First, one restricts the Dirac structure to the leaves of an appropriately chosen distribution jointly defined by the symmetry group and the Dirac structure.
-The leaves of this generalized distribution are the level sets of the optimal momentum map.
-Second, one passes to the quotient and constructs on it the reduced Dirac structure.
-It is not possible to extend this result in a naive manner to non-closed Dirac structures because the first consequence of non-closedness is the non-integrability of the distribution used in the previously described reduction process.
-However, under certain integrability assumptions imposed on another distribution, it is possible to extend the ideas in Marsden-Weinstein reduction to nonholonomic systems.
+Under certain integrability assumptions imposed on a distribution associated to a Dirac structure modeling these, it is possible to extend the ideas in Marsden-Weinstein reduction to nonholonomic systems.
 This is achieved in \S\ref{nonholoptred}.
 These integrability conditions are certainly strong since they imply that the nonholonomic Noether $1$-forms that descend to the quotient are exact.
 This is not true in general but holds in the case of certain systems such as the vertical rolling disk or the constrained particle.
-In order to present this nonholonomic reduction method, we reformulate the nonholonomic Noether Theorem (see \cite{basni}, \S6, \cite{BaCuKeSn95}, Theorem 2, and \cite{bloch}\footnote{A somewhat restricted version of the momentum equation was given in \cite{KoKo78}; see also \cite{Arnold88}}) on the Hamiltonian side and give an explanation for certain constants of motion that sometimes appear as a consequence of this theorem (see \cite{fasanra}).
+We discuss some of these examples at the end of the paper.

 \textbf{Conventions.} Throughout the paper $M$ is a \emph{paracompact} manifold, that is, it is Hausdorff and every open covering admits a locally finite refinement.
 The orientation preserving rotation group $\operatorname{SO}(2)$ of the plane $\mathbb{R}^2$ is also denoted by $\mathbb{S}^1$ and consists of matrices of the form